 If you are taking natural supplements, you may bring them in with you for assessment.

 How much does it cost?

-Please contact the office or email Dr. Henderson for the fee schedule.
+Please contact the office or email Dr. Henderson for an up-to-date fee schedule.

 Yes.
-For those who are out of town, or even out of country, follow up consultations and first 15-minute meet-and-greets can be arranged via Skype or phone.
-Initial visits are to be done in person for a proper assessment of your health.
+For those who are out of town, so long as they are in Ontario, consultations can be arranged via Jane App, Zoom, or by phone.
+Initial visits are best done in person for a proper assessment of your health when possible.

 What sort of therapies are used?

 Naturopathic medicine has at its disposal many therapeutic tools.
 Nutrition is one of the biggest, along with lifestyle counseling for stress management.
 Herbal medicine and nutrient supplementation is standard, frequently combined with traditional Chinese acupuncture for a multi-dimensional approach.